Labour Confirms 2030 Petrol and Diesel Car Ban with Updated ZEV Mandate

 The ICE phase-out is more than just a date on a calendar; it’s a crucial milestone in the UK’s journey towards Net Zero.
 By setting this deadline, the government is sending a clear message: the future of transport is electric and the switch needs to happen sooner rather than later.
 This move will accelerate the adoption of EVs, encourage investment in charging infrastructure, and drive innovation in battery technology.

 It will come as no surprise that petrol and diesel cars are one of the largest emitters in the UK, with the average petrol car producing 164 grams of CO2 per kilometre and diesel cars producing 170 grams of CO2/km.
-Under a Labour Government, it seems this policy will revert from 2035 to 2030, the original plan.
+Under the current Labour Government, this policy will revert from 2035 to 2030, the original plan.
 This is great news, as it will help the UK meet Net Zero targets and significantly shape the future of travel in the country.

 This policy change signals that it’s time to start planning for a future without ICE vehicles, with the 2030 deadline offering a clear timeline for making the switch.
 The most affordable way to transition to an electric car is through EV salary sacrifice - an employee benefit that all companies can offer.
 This allows employees to save significantly on Income Tax and National Insurance by paying from their pre-tax salary.

-What the Reinstatement Means for the UK’s EV Market
+What the Confirmation Means for the UK’s EV Market

 What Does This Mean for The ZEV Mandate?

 The ZEV (Zero Emissions Vehicle) Mandate was introduced in January 2024 and was designed to aid the transition between the UK’s new car and van markets to zero emissions by 2035.
-The Mandate sets yearly targets to help guide market developments, with the following goals:
+The Zero Emissions Vehicle (ZEV) Mandate has been significantly updated to provide greater flexibility while maintaining the core commitment to the 2030 phase-out date.

 What Does The Ban Mean For Drivers in the UK?

 At The Electric Car Scheme, we strive to make the transition to an electric car easier and more affordable than ever.
-Earlier this year, we launched our used electric car salary sacrifice offering, allowing employees to save 30-60% on the already subsidised price of a used EV.
+We launched our used electric car salary sacrifice offering to allow employees to save 20-50% on the already subsidised price of a used EV.
 These vehicles are also available for fast delivery, and there is a wide selection of used electric cars to choose from.
 This offers a fantastic opportunity to get into an EV, making it the most budget-friendly option!

 What About The Fuel Tax Subsidy?